cyclr/docs/pages/custom-connectors/11-paging.md

 ## Inbound Paging Control Variables

-It implement inbound paging Cyclr use the following variables.
+When implementing inbound paging in Cyclr, use the following variables.

 | Variable | Description |
 | --- | --- |